gwcloudlab/exp-load-test/README.md

 This repository uses [K6](https://k6.io/) and [Nginx](https://www.nginx.com/) to run load tests.
 But you can configure this repository to use any other web server.
 The commands are written in a way that you can easily replace Nginx with any other web server.

+## Why K6?

+We performed a series of experiments with K6, Oha, Wrk, Wrk2, ApacheBench, and Locust.
+We found k6 to be the best tool in terms of ease of use, flexibility, and the metrics it provides.
+A detailed comparison of the tools is available in the report [here](https://github.com/rutu-sh/load-testing/blob/main/REPORT.md).

 ## Getting started

 In this section we will go through the steps to configure and run the load tests with K6 and a Nginx web server.